eclipse/upm/README.md

 typical use case, a constructor initializes the sensor based on parameters that identify the sensor, the I/O protocol used and the pin location of the sensor.

-C++ interfaces have been defined for the following sensor/actuator types, but they are subject to change:
+We endorse additions that implement the generic C and C++ interfaces provided with the libraries.
+Multiple sensor and actuator types have been defined, for
+instance:

 * Light controller
 * Light sensor